jacobdadams/notes/pytest.md

 ### 3rd-party code: Patch

 You'll usually patch 3rd-party code that you've imported into your code under test.
-If there's just a single function you need to patch, use `mocker.patch.object(module, 'function_name')`.
+If there's just a single function you need to patch, use `mocker.patch.object(module, 'function_name')` and pass in a mock function object.
 If you need to patch an entire object, use `mocker.patch('module.object')`.

 If you need to set certain attributes of your mocked-out object, or access it later to test if it's been called a certain way, you can create a new Mock and pass it's reference to patch() using the `new=` argument.